Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 26 September 2025 08.58.20 UTC
+- WIB: Jumat, 26 September 2025 10.05.45 UTC
-- WITA: Jumat, 26 September 2025 09.58.20 UTC
+- WITA: Jumat, 26 September 2025 11.05.45 UTC
-- WIT: Jumat, 26 September 2025 10.58.20 UTC
+- WIT: Jumat, 26 September 2025 12.05.45 UTC

 Kutipan Inspiratif:
-"Technology, like art, is a soaring exercise of the human imagination."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: technology
+Kategori: inspirational